top of page

 Lemon Pansies are very bold butterflies and are highly territorial by nature.

 They fly quickly and strongly with little fluttering of the wings.

 They are generally seen resting on the ground.

-> Their adult life span is estimated to be approx. 14 days.
+Their adult life span is approx. 14 days.

-> * Being members of the Brush Footed (Nymphilidae) Family, Lemon Pansies use their pair of front legs for food tasting, and their two pairs of rear legs for propulsion.
+* Being members of the Brush Footed (Nymphilidae) Family, Lemon Pansies use their pair of front legs for food tasting, and their two pairs of rear legs for propulsion.

 Caterpillar diet: Nelsonia campestris, Asteracantha longifolia, Lepidagathis incurve, Formosensis, Sida rhombifolia, Goldfussia formosanus,

 Adult diet: Aztec Marigold, Lantana, Bachelor’s Button, Lindley Butterfly bush, Ceylon Carissa, and Coreopsis Tinctoria

 Avg. wingspan: 45 - 60mm / 1.75 – 2.35 “

 The single biggest threat to butterfly survival is habitat destruction!!